Rosario Tijeras (Colombian TV series)

 Rosario Tijeras is a Colombian telenovela produced by Ángela Pulido Serrano for RCN Televisión.
 It is based on the book of the same name written by Jorge Franco.
 The series originally aired from February 8, 2010 to July 28, 2010.
 It stars María Fernanda Yépez as the titular character.

 It tells the story of Rosario, a beautiful but dangerous woman who lived a childhood marked by pain and abuse.
 This triggered a thirst for violence and vengeance in her.

 Plot

+The series tells the story of Rosario, a young woman living in Comuna 13, one of the roughest neighborhoods in Medellin, Columbia.
+Trying to survive in this harsh environment she will adapt and become wrapped up in her brother John F's business of sicario.

-The series tells the story of the legendary and less off leader with scissors (hence her name), who has a stormy love with a pair of inseparable friends from wealthy families: Antonio de Bedout (Andrés Sandoval) and Emilio Echegaray (Sebastián Martínez).
+She has a stormy love with a pair of inseparable friends from wealthy families: Antonio de Bedout (Andrés Sandoval) and Emilio Echegaray (Sebastián Martínez).

 Their lives so distant will unite when faced with the beautiful Rosario, who takes them to a world full of danger and ferocity, where she is both a victim and an instrument of death.